Fluminense/GettingDataCourseProject/README.md

 # GettingDataCourseProject
+#
-repo to store files for the Course Project of Getting and Cleaning Data course
+This README file details the Steps taken to complete the Course Project of the Getting and Cleaning Data course

+The Course Project